Table of Contents

 Although Xarelto may prevent blood clots in some instances, it also has many negative side effects.
 One of the most dangerous side effects of Xarelto is the increased risk of major bleeding events.
 The Xarelto safety information warns that Xarelto can cause bleeding which can be serious and may lead to death.

 Be sure to educate yourself and speak with your doctor about any questions or concerns you may have, before starting a Xarelto prescription.
+That’s where Canada Drug Warehouse comes in.
+Through our trusted online pharmacy, you can learn more about your blood thinner options and how to save money on your generic Xarelto prescription.
 Consider for yourself if the benefits of taking this drug outweigh the potentially harmful side effects.

 Food-Drug Interactions Explained